fernandoem88/typed-classnames/README.md

 npm i -D typed-classnames
 ```

-## use and options
+## configuration

-see default Configuration example with nextjs
+see a Configuration example with nextjs

 ```ts
 const nextConfig = {